Elections in China: Local People's Congresses

-The number of candidates for a direct election should be 1.3 to 2 times the number of deputies to be elected.
+The law states that the number of candidates for a direct election should be 1.3 to 2 times the number of deputies to be elected.
 Where the people's congresses above the county level elect deputies at the next higher level, the number of candidates should be 1.2 to 1.5 times the number of deputies to be elected.
 Voting is done by secret ballot, and voters are entitled to recall elections.

 Eligible voters, and their electoral districts, are chosen from the family (户籍) or work unit (单位 or dānwèi) registers for rural and urban voters, respectively, which are then submitted to the election committees after cross-examination by electoral district leaders.

 Deputies are elected from either single-member districts or multi-member districts using a modified form of block combined approval voting in which a voter is allowed as many votes as there are seats to be filled (only one option may be selected per candidate), with the option to vote for or against a candidate, or abstain.
 The maximum number of deputies per district is three deputies, and each district within the same administrative region must have approximately an equal number of people.
 Candidates must obtain a majority of votes to be elected.
 If the number of candidates to receive over 50% of the vote is more than the number of deputies to be elected, only those who have obtained the highest vote up to the number of seats available win.
 A tied vote between candidates is settled with a run-off election.
-If the number of deputies elected is less than the number of deputies to be elected, a run-off election is held to fill the remaining seat(s).
+If the number of deputies elected is less than the number of deputies to be elected, a run-off election should be held to fill the remaining seat(s).
 In the run-off election, the candidate(s) who receives the most votes is elected a local deputy; however, a candidate has to win at least one-third of the votes in the run-off to be elected.
-Vacancies are filled using by-elections.
+Vacancies are to be filled using by-elections.